List of The Dark Tower characters: Andy the Messenger Robot (Many Other Functions)

 Andy was one of the main antagonists in Wolves of the Calla.
 Andy, who is described as reminiscent of C3PO from the Star Wars series, was created by Lamerk Industries (the same company that made the Twelve Guardians) and had lived in the Calla for thousands of years.
 He was obsessed with telling people their horoscopes, like Blaine the Mono was obsessed with riddles.
 Andy played music from a speaker in his chest and was loved by all the children in the Calla.
 He used this closeness with children to gather information on the whereabouts of the children of the Calla, which he then reported to Finli O'Tego.
 The information was used so that the Wolves, who were really robots disguised as monsters, could locate the children and take them into Thunderclap.
 Andy's sinister nature was uncovered by Jake Chambers, who hid in an ancient control center and overheard Andy talking to Ben Slightman Sr. about the Wolves.
-Andy claimed he didn't know much about the Wolves (under Directive Nineteen), but he always told the townsfolk when they were coming a month in advance.
+Andy claimed not to know much about the Wolves (under Directive Nineteen), but he always told the townsfolk when they were coming a month in advance.
 Andy was finally put to rest by Eddie, who blinded him by shooting his eyes out and then ordering him to shut down under Directive Nineteen.
 Andy was buried underneath a pile of manure in an outhouse.

 Pimli Prentiss

-Pimli Prentiss is the warden of Algul Siento.
-He is described as being tall, overweight, and balding.
-Pimli Prentiss (born "Paul Prentiss"; he adopted the taheen name Pimli during his induction ceremony) was recruited by the Crimson King to run Algul Siento, the Crimson King's prison for Breakers.
-He got the job by replying to a help wanted advertisement in a daily newspaper.
-Pimli was not a resident of the plane that Algul Siento existed on, but a parallel Earth very similar to our own, where he worked as a prison guard.
+Pimli Prentiss is the warden of Algul Siento, a prison in which talented psychics known as Breakers are confined and put to work weakening the Beams that support the Dark Tower.
+He was born Paul Prentiss, on a parallel Earth very similar to the one originally inhabited by Eddie, Susannah, and Jake, and had worked as a prison guard.
+He got the warden's position by responding to a help-wanted newspaper advertisement, not knowing at the time that he would be serving the Crimson King.
+During his induction ceremony, he took the taheen name Pimli.

-Pimli is shown to be cautious and restrained in his approach to his service to the Crimson King.
-He relies on his humanity and spirituality to guide him in his endeavors.
-He is portrayed as being a newly devout Catholic.
-This devotion to Catholicism is apparently triggered by his experiences in End-World.
+He is tall, overweight, and balding, and sometimes carries a Colt Peacemaker revolver in a shoulder holster.
+He displays caution and restraint in his service to the Crimson King, relying on his humanity and spirituality to guide him in managing the prison.
+He is portrayed as being a newly devout Catholic, often praying in his bathroom – a devotion apparently triggered by his experiences in Roland's world.

-Pimli was killed by Roland Deschain's ka-tet during the raid on Algul Siento.
-Before dying, he was able to inflict a mortal gunshot wound on Eddie Dean, thus breaking Roland's ka-tet.
+During the ka-tet's raid on Algul Siento, Pimli is shot and mortally wounded by Roland.
+However, he lives long enough to shoot Eddie Dean in the head, causing the ka-tet to break when the latter dies several hours later.